-The view across the River Duddon to Millom looks so easy to cross here, but I asked the dog walker from before about it and he said several people have drowned attempting it, so I finally put it out of mind and decide I’m going to have to walk around the estuary.
+The view across the River Duddon to Millom looks so easy to cross here, but I asked the dog walker at Lowsy Point about it and he said several people have drowned attempting it.
+I finally dismiss the idea and decide I’m just going to have to walk around the estuary.

-The sun is burning fiercely now, the grey clouds rolling off the mountains this morning long departed.
+The sun is burning fiercely now, and the grey clouds that were roiling off the mountains this morning are long departed.
 The light refracts off the expanse of open sand, and reflects in the watery crevices.
 It’s quite dazzling, but desolately beautiful.

 Rounding the northern tip of Sandscale Haws, I see in the far distance the white dots of the buildings of Askam-in-Furness.
-I decide if I can’t take a shortcut across to Millom, then I definitely can to Askam.
-My planned path goes inland, wiggling around various obstacles, but I can see no obstacles between me and Askam across this sand, so I set off into the softer moist plain, heading straight for the jetty at Askam.
+I decide if I can’t take a shortcut across to Millom, then I definitely can to Askam-in-Furness.
+My planned path goes inland, wiggling around various obstacles, but I can see no obstacles between me and Askam straight across this sand, so I set off into the soft moist plain, heading straight for the jetty at Askam.

-After a mile or so, the sand becomes muddier, and I can see a dip ahead of me.
-I get closer and see a small river snaking through the sand plain.
+After a mile or so, the sand becomes muddier, and I can see it dips a little ahead of me.
+When I get closer I encounter a small river snaking through the sand plain.
 The detour around this would add at least half an hour to my walk, and I’m starting to get tired now.
 The simpler alternative is to slip off my socks and shoes, roll my jeans up, and walk through.
-The water has got really warm, as it flows gently over the hot pan of the huge expanse of beach here, and the soft mud is pleasantly soothing on the soles of my feet.
+The water has got really warm, as it flows gently over the hot pan of the huge expanse of beach, and the soft mud is pleasantly soothing on the soles of my feet.

-I walk barefoot for the remaining mile or so across to Askam, and then sit on a rock to wash my feet off and put my socks and boots back on.
-Askam is a relatively recent town, started around 1850 when huge iron deposits were discovered nearby.
+I walk barefoot for the remaining mile or so across to Askam, and then sit on a rock to wash the sand and mud off my feet, and put my socks and boots back on.
+Askam is a relatively recent town, built around 1850 when huge iron deposits were discovered nearby.
 The village grew quickly, with terraced houses and allotments built for the flood of immigrant labour needed to work the mines.
 They came from all parts of the British Isles, with a large proportion coming from existing mining areas in Cornwall and Ireland.
 The Cornish in particular tended to bring their families and settle, while the Irish often moved on to wherever there was work.
-Here’s one more Cornishman come to the town, but I’m not settling.
+Here’s one more Cornishman come to the town… but I’m not settling.

-I pass under a bridge at the neck of the jetty, and onto the beach the other side, which is far less sandy, and is occupied by various boats that seem permanent – certainly some of them would be in trouble if the tide came up this far again!
+I pass under a bridge at the neck of the jetty, and onto a machair the other side.
+It is occupied by various boats that seem permanent – certainly some of them would be in trouble if the tide came up this far again!

-The route winds along the beach through boulder-fields, stony beaches, and grassy plain mosaics split by watery channels, until it reaches the headland at Dunnerholme.
+The route winds along the beach through boulder-fields, stony fields, and grassy plain mosaics split by watery channels, until it reaches the headland at Dunnerholme.

 The path officially goes over the top of this headland, but I’m too tired to attempt that, and decide to walk around it since the tide is out, and the sand makes for easy walking.
-Rounding the headland I follow the curve of Mere Beck, and pass two man-made caves in the rocky outcrop, presumably old furnaces of some sort.
+Rounding the headland I follow the curve of Mere Beck, and pass two man-made caves in the rocky outcrop, old furnaces of some sort I’m guessing.

 The route winds through fields of sheep, whose meanderings are disrupted by numerous collapses of the land into watery channels…

-The path leads up to the railway line, and hugs alongside fit or the last mile or two, frequently disappearing into a maze of boulders, pools, and wire, which makes the going particularly hard when I’m this tired.
+The path leads up to the railway line, and hugs alongside it for a mile or two, frequently disappearing into a maze of boulders, pools, and wire, which makes the going particularly hard.

-Looking west over the estuary, I can still see Millom in the far distance, the water separating us now is deeper, and less tempting to plunge across.
+Looking west over the estuary, I can still see Millom in the far distance, the water separating us now is deeper, far less tempting to wade across.